 - WAC 192-270-065 Certification of satisfactory progress.
 (1) In order to continue your eligibility for training benefits, the certification that you are making satisfactory progress in training must be signed by the registrar or an equivalent person designated by your educational institution.
-Except for dislocated workers eligible under RCW 50.22.155 (2)(a)(i), and disabled individuals as provided in RCW 50.22.155 (2)(c), training must be full-time as determined by the educational institution. - (2) Except as provided in subsection (3), for training benefits purposes the term "satisfactory progress" means: - (a) Your grade point average does not fall below 2.0 for two consecutive terms; - (b) You maintain a grade point average sufficient to graduate from, or receive certification in, your approved area of study; and - (c) You are completing sufficient credit hours to finish your approved course of study within the time frame established under your approved training plan. - (3) In the case of self-paced or ungraded learning programs, "satisfactory progress" means participating in classes and passing certification examinations within the time frame established under your approved training plan. - (4) Reasonable delays directly attributable to an infection from a disease that is the subject of a public health emergency or a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of an infection from a disease that is the subject of a public health emergency will not prevent a certification that you are making satisfactory progress in training.
+Except for dislocated workers eligible under RCW 50.22.155 (2)(a)(i), and disabled individuals as provided in RCW 50.22.155 (2)(c), training must be full-time as determined by the educational institution. - (2) Except as provided in subsection (3), for training benefits purposes the term "satisfactory progress" means: - (a) Your grade point average does not fall below 2.0 for two consecutive terms; - (b) You maintain a grade point average sufficient to graduate from, or receive certification in, your approved area of study; and - (c) You are completing sufficient credit hours to finish your approved course of study within the time frame established under your approved training plan. - (3) In the case of self-paced or ungraded learning programs, "satisfactory progress" means participating in classes and passing certification examinations within the time frame established under your approved training plan. - (4) Reasonable delays directly attributable to a COVID-19 infection or a request from a medical professional, local health official, or the Secretary of Health to be isolated or quarantined as a consequence of COVID-19 will not prevent a certification that you are making satisfactory progress in training.